NabiilahArdini/UnsupervisedLearning/quiz.md

-This quiz is part of Algoritma Academy assessment process.
-Congratulations on completing the Unsupervised Learning course!
-We will conduct an assessment quiz to test practical unsupervised learning techniques you have learned on the course.
-The quiz is expected to be taken in the classroom, please contact our team of instructors if you missed the chance to take it in class.

 # Data Exploration

 In this quiz, we will be using **Arabica Coffee Beans Reviews**.
 You can get the csv file stored within the folder under `coffee.csv` file.
 Before we perform data clustering and principle component analysis, we will need to perform exploratory data analysis.
 You can glimpse the structure of our dataset!
 You can choose either `str()` or `glimpse()` function.